 You should also make sure that your loved one is getting a healthy amount of exercise.
 This will not only help make their heart stronger, but can also give them more energy and even improve their emotional well-being.
 However, be sure to first consult your loved one’s physician to see what a healthy and safe level of exercise is for them.
 Doctors can even do a “stress test” to see what their limit is.
 Afterwards, you can provide encouragement by offering to exercise with them, or by inviting a friend of theirs to come along.

 Following a healthy diet can also reduce the chances of experiencing another heart attack.
 Make sure your loved is eating food that is low in salt and saturated fats, and that contains plenty of fruits and vegetables, whole grains and lean meats like fish.
 It can be helpful to search out healthy, low-fat meals that they will want to eat.
 You can also encourage them to skip the salt and use different spices, such as cilantro or ginger, in order to give their food more flavor.

-If you are concerned about being able to provide the right amount of care for a loved one at home following a heart-attack, it may be time to consider a short-term stay in a senior housing community.
-Community staff can help with care needs, medication management, and encourage your loved one to get involved in community activities and events to keep them active and engaged as they recover.
+If you are concerned about being able to provide the right amount of care for a loved one at home following a heart-attack, it may be time to consider a short-term stay in a senior housing community, also known as a "Respite Stay."
+Community staff can help with care needs, medication management, and encourage your loved one to get involved in senior community activities and events to keep them active and engaged as they recover.
 Community dining options also provide healthy, nutritious meals to seniors with a variety of health care needs.
-Visit Seniorly today to find community options in your area that provide quality care and assistance with caregiving while your loved one regains their strength and gets ready to transition home.